-To add a repeating field to your form, drag and drop the field from the available Advanced input fields.
+- To add this field to your form, drag and drop the field from the available Advanced input fields.
 Input fields can be added to a form in other different ways.
 Let’s create a form first.

-In the Input Customization section, you can customize the Repeat Field in the following ways.
+In the Input Customization section, you can customize the input field in the following ways.
 In this section, you will find 2 portions:

 - Element Label: This is the text that users will see on the form for the Repeat Field.
 You can put any text here that helps to understand the purpose of that field.

 - Label Placement: Determine the placement of the label, that you set previously, with respect to the input field.
 The available options are ‘Top’, ‘Left’, ‘Right’, and ‘Default’.
 All of those are self-explanatory except the ‘Default’.
 What it means is, that it will represent your global label placement settings.

 - Admin Field Label: If you want to show a different label for your admin users when they view the form submissions you can configure that using this option.
 It doesn’t have any actual effect on the form rather only for administrative purposes.